- 1-Wire® to I2C host interface with ESD protection diode.

 The 1 Wire Pi Zero from AB Electronics UK is a communication board supporting the 1-Wire® protocol designed for use on the Raspberry Pi Zero.
 A 5V buffered I2C port is also provided on the board.
 The 1 Wire Pi Zero can be securely fitted to your Raspberry Pi using our mounting kit pack.

 The 1-Wire® port on the 1 Wire Pi Zero is based around a DS2482-100 I2C to 1-Wire® bridge device.
 The DS2482-100 provides bi-directional protocol conversion between the I2C port on the Raspberry Pi and any attached 1-Wire® slave devices.
 An ESD Protection Diode is used to protect the 1 Wire Pi Zero and Raspberry Pi from electrostatic spikes on the 1-Wire® port.
 Connections to the 1-Wire® port can be made through the RJ-12 socket or the solder points on the PCB.
-For details on configuring and using the 1-Wire® port on your Raspberry Pi click here.
+We have a knowledge base article for configuring and using the 1-Wire® port on your Raspberry Pi.

 The 1 Wire Pi Zero is powered through the host Raspberry Pi using the GPIO port and extended pins on the GPIO connector allow you to stack the 1 Wire Pi Zero along with other expansion boards.